mekz-data/equifax/README.md

 This is a brief description of a project that I worked on for Equifax.
 Unfortunately, due to signing an NDA, I am limited on revealing some aspects of the project.
-This was an exciting opportunity to work with a big company on a real-world problem so I wanted to document it for posterity.
+I enjoyed working on this project though so I wanted to document it for posterity.

 ## Project Overview:
 - The project's goal was to optimize credit marketing for Equifax's clients via enhanced targeting.